cconstable/ParseModel-iOS/README.md

 ParseModel currently works with all types that `PFObject` [supports](https://parse.com/docs/ios_guide#objects-types/iOS).
 This means don't try using a UIImage and expect it to work!
 If you need to store UIImage data (or something that is unsupported) you have a few alternatives:

-1. Don't declare the `property` as `dynamic` and write your own code to handle that particular `property`.
-2. Use `PFFile`'s for images.
-3. `PFGeoPoint`'s are not yet supported.
-(Would be easy to add…)
-3. Fork this repo and add support for serializing your object type to JSON :)

 ## How does this work?

 First off, let me say that this probably wouldn't have happened if it wasn't for [Jens Alfke](https://github.com/snej).
 He wrote almost all of this code.
 I simply adapted it for Parse.
 Most of the code was pulled from his CouchModel class.